 If you have decided that purchasing a 10-pound sack of potatoes is going to be too much for your family, there are other options.

-If you do the majority of your grocery shopping at a farmer’s market, the potatoes are often loose rather than prepackaged.
+If you do most of your grocery shopping at a farmer’s market, the potatoes are often loose rather than prepackaged.

 When this is the case, they are often priced by weight.
 Below are some average numbers of potatoes by weight to make your trip to the farmer’s market much easier and stress-free.